TalaoDAO/hedera-vc-api/examples/02-VC-status.md

 }'
 ```

-Note the `0` at the end of the url, this represents the `id` of the status list itself, which contains 100,000 statuses.
+When revoking a credential, we need to specify the HFS file Id for the status list, `0.0.5758797`, and the id of the status list itself in that file, which is `0`.
+The status list contains 100,000 statuses.
 We know that the status of our VC is at index `0` so we specifiy it in the `credentialId` field.

-If successfully update, the status should be a `204` without content.
+If successfully updated, the status should be a `204` without content.

 ## Verification of revoked Verifiable Credential